Churches and Places of Worship Archives

-Looking for some spiritual guidance in Germany?
+Looking for some spiritual guidance in Spain?
 Find your nearest expat-friendly church, mosque, or temple with our directory listings:

-St. George’s Anglican Church is an English-speaking church located in Berlin.
-The church has a large international community and is part of the Church of England’s Diocese in Europe.
-Whether you’re a brand new arrival or you’ve been in Berlin for years, you’ll be welcomed at St. George’s.

-Peace Church is a United Methodist congregation in the Munich area.
-The church provides English-speaking services and an internationally-minded community of worshippers.
-Whether it’s the popular Sunday services or one of the events throughout the year, find your spiritual home at Peace Church.

 The Salvation Army is a Christian church and international charitable organization.
 The group provides help, support, and emergency humanitarian aid to those in need throughout the world.
 Embedded in Christian teachings, the Salvation Army has a global membership of millions.